-Weekly column for the award-winning The New European, the voice of the 48%
+Weekly feature running from July 2017 – July 2019 in the award-winning The New European, the voice of the 48%

 Issue 53, 13-19 July 2017: INCENDIARY SUMMER WHICH CHANGED MUSIC.
 The heatwave of 1976 has become a mythologised chapter in British history.
 But, says Sophia Deboick, when the weather broke, music would never be the same again.